 Strategies: a.
 Provide joint training opportunities for CRP’s on topics to promote best practices in employment supports for people with disabilities.

 REPORT ON PROGRESS: DVR through its partnership in the Workforce Development System sponsors regular training for CRPs on topics such as Discovering Personal Genius and Fading and Natural Supports.
 Additionally, DVR offered in–person and webinar training to CRPs on the Progressive Employment model, collaboration with DHHS and other relevant topics during the year.
-DVR strives to provide cross–training between CRPs and VR counselors whenever possible.
+DVR strives to provide cross–training between CRPs and VR counselors whenever possible.***In FFY 17, through the Progressive Employment pilot and the Transition Work Based Learning Model Demonstration Grant, CRPs received training on the dual-customer Progressive Employment model as a proven strategy and best practice.
+A Community of Practice on Progressive Employment with monthly professional development calls has now launched to support ongoing CRP development. ****

 c.
 Monitor data on the implementation of the Milestone Outcome Payment System for quality assurance.

-REPORT ON PROGRESS: Monitoring of expenditures and employment outcomes is occurring; a detailed analysis is in early stages with the assistance of Management Analyst II hired during FFY 15.
-Using the Community Rehabilitation Provider (CRP) expenditures from SFY 2012 as a baseline and comparing it to SFY 2015 expenditures, there was an increase of total expenditures for CRP services of $655, 453; which equates to a 22.5% increase in spending.
-Using the same baseline data information, comparing SFY 2012 to SFY 2015, 263 less clients were referred to and received services from CRPs and there were 9 less CRP successful closures.
-Cost per successful closure was $11,345 in SFY 2012 and $14,412 in SFY 2015 or in an increase per client of $3,067.
-Costs for all clients served by CRPs in SFY 2012 were $1,169 and in SFY 2015 $1,602, an increase of $433 per client.
-Improvements were noted in service time length from Eligibility to Employment and from Eligibility to Closure during the same SFY comparison and closure trends showed an increase in the rehabilitation rate, comparing successful closures to unsuccessful closures, of 5.7% points.
-Another area of note is the number of authorizations created by Support Staff during the same time period decreased by 1,275; this demonstrates a decrease in workload for administrative staff within the agency and has implications for improvements throughout the State of Maine payment system and process.
-As noted above, there are increases to spending in services provided to clients through the Milestone payment process; likewise, there are benefits and improvements noted.
-A more thorough evaluation of the costs and benefit analysis and a determination to make adjustments to the existing process will be forthcoming.
+REPORT ON PROGRESS: ***An examination of three years of data, which included an analysis of client outcomes and financial expenditures, demonstrated that the Milestone Outcome Payment System did not meet the objectives or expectations of the program as initially projected.
+Using the Community Rehabilitation Provider (CRP) expenditures from SFY 2014 (first full year of milestone payment implementation) as a baseline and comparing it to SFY 2016 (last full year of milestone payment implementation) there was an increase of total expenditures for CRP services of $738,263; which equates to a 26.5% increase in spending.
+Using the same data, comparing SFY 2014 to SFY 2016, the rehabilitation rate for successful closures remained the same (57.3% in SFY 2014 and 57.2% in SFY 2016) and dropped to 52.6% in SFY 2017.

+Cost per successful closure was $9,735 in SFY 2014 and $8,563 in SFY 2016 for a decrease per client of $1,172.
+Costs for all clients served by CRPs in SFY 2014 were $1,255 and in SFY 2016 were $1,487 for an increase of $232 per client.
+At the same time an analysis of service time lengths for successful closures find that average months from eligibility to employment increased from 18.4 in SFY2014 to 19.8 in SFY16.

+In response to this data analysis, after consulting with a stakeholder group, DVR and DBVI changed their CRP payment system.
+On October 1, 2016 the Divisions changed from the milestone payment system to a “hybrid” model that is a combination of a fee for service model and a bonus payment system for timely job placements and for SSI/SSDI recipients achieving Substantial Gainful Employment (SGA).
+DVR and DBVI continue to monitor expenditures and employment outcomes to inform a cost benefit analysis of the new payment model and make adjustments as necessary. ****

+**** ****

 Objective: To expand the number of Maine employers who implement diversity hiring activities through engagement with the Bureau of Rehabilitation Services’ Business Services Hiring Initiative Team from two in FFY 2011 to four in FFY 2012 to six in FY 2013 to twelve in FY 2014 to sixteen in FY 2015.